CityOfPhiladelphia/scrapi/src/apis/Readme.md

 import { usjs } from "./apis/usjs/index.js";
 import { myapi } from "./apis/myapi/index.js"; // <-- Import your API

+// Code defined outside the handler will run only on cold start
-export const router = Router({
+// and remain cached in memory export const router = Router({
   cors: {
     'Access-Control-Allow-Origin': '*',